 Basic grammar rules of Japanese

 Japanese has different grammatical rules from other major languages such as English.
-Basic word order starts with S+O+V, which stands for “Subject” (“主語” in Japanese), “Object” (“目的語” in Japanese) and “Verb” (“動詞” in Japanese).
-For example, if you want to say “I love Japan!” in Japanese, it can be translated “Watashi wa Nihon ga Sukidesu! (私は日本が好きです！)”, (Watashi=S, Nihon=O, Suki desu=V) *wa and ga= particles
+The basic word order starts with S+O+V, which stands for “Subject” (“主語” in Japanese), “Object” (“目的語” in Japanese) and “Verb” (“動詞” in Japanese).
+For example, if you want to say “I love Japan!” in Japanese, it can be translated “Watashi wa Nihon ga sukidesu! (私は日本が好きです！)”, (Watashi=S, Nihon=O, Suki desu=V) *wa and ga= particles.

 Keigo refers to an honorific form of Japanese that is often used in formal situations.
 In Japan, still the hierarchical relationship is severe on some occasions.
 So it would be extra useful to remember some Keigo after you get the hang of Japanese language.
 Also, there are some simple Keigo expressions that you can use while traveling across Japan.
 At the restaurant and hotel, usually people use Keigo to the strangers.
 These phrases will help you not to be rude or offend someone but make the communication more smooth!